-ANNOUNCEMENT: Rex will be undertaking a speaking tour in September 2015: in Phoenix AZ.
-USA - at The Fountains United Methodist Church (6 Sept and 8 Sept); in Nova Scotia (Canada) over a whole weekend (11-13 Sept) at the Tatamagouche Centre; and in Britain in Manchester (23 Sept) and Newcastle-on-Tyne (26 Sept).
+ANNOUNCEMENT: Rex is undertaking a speaking tour during: in Phoenix AZ.
+USA - at The Fountains United Methodist Church (6 Sept) and associated places (8 Sept); in Nova Scotia (Canada) over a whole weekend (11-13 Sept) at the Tatamagouche Centre; and in Britain in Manchester (23 Sept) and Newcastle-on-Tyne (26 Sept).
 If you are nearby it would be great if we could catch up.

 Some highlights from a significant 'progressive' career in ministry include:

 • Founding Member, Editorial Committee, Catalyst: A Journal of Progressive Religious Thought (1967-74);

 • Founder (1990), National Co-ordinator (1990-96) and Life Member (2008) of The Network of Biblical Storytellers, Australia & New Zealand.
 He was a Workshop leader at several of the Network's National Gatherings, and the Keynote Presenter at the National Gathering in Victoria in 2011;